JoshuaS3/log-nest-monster/README.md

 // log12345.raw (consists of 2 statements inside 1 event)
 ```

-In reality, file names will likely contain timestamps, hashes, or some other form of identifiable metadata.
+In reality, file names will likely contain timestamps, hashes, UUIDs, or some other form of identifiable metadata.

 ## Copyright